RealConrad/42born2beroot/README.md

    > 1. `journalctl _COMM=sudo`: the `journalctl` command is used to query the system journal for logs.
 The `_COMM` option is used to filter the logs by the specified process name, which in this case is "sudo"
    > 2. `grep "COMMAND"`: the output of journalctl is piped to the `grep` command, which is used to filter the output to only display logs containing the string "COMMAND"
    > 3. `wc -l`: the output of grep is piped to the wc command with the `-l` option, which counts the number of lines in the output

+## Crontab setup
+1. Exit out your iTerm and go back to your virutal machine (if not already)
+2. Type `sudo visudo` to open your sudoers file
+3. Add in this line `your_username ALL=(ALL) NOPASSWD: /usr/local/bin/monitoring.sh` under where its written `%sudo ALL=(ALL:ALL) ALL`
+4. Save and exit
+5. Reboot sudo with `sudo reboot`
+6. Run `sudo /usr/local/bin/monitoring.sh` to execute your script
+7. Type `sudo crontab -u root -e` to open the crontab and add the rule `*/10 * * * * /usr/local/bin/monitoring.sh` at the bottom of the file
+> The above rule means that the script will run every 10 minutes \
+> crontab takes 5 inputs: `minutes, hour, day (month), month, and day (week)`